 May 1, 2016

-5/1: IN: Trump Leads, Clinton and Sanders Close
+5/1: In Indiana Trump Leads, Clinton and Sanders Close

 In the quest for the Republican nomination, businessman Donald Trump, 49%, is ahead of Texas Senator Ted Cruz, 34%, by 15 points among likely Republican primary voters in Indiana.
 Ohio Governor John Kasich trails far behind with 13%.
 Trump has the advantage among many key demographic groups.
 He especially outdistances his opponents among likely Republican primary voters who self-identify as moderate or conservative, those who are over 45, without a college education, or who are men.
 Cruz does best among likely Republican primary voters who describe themselves as very conservative.

 59% of likely Republican primary voters with a candidate preference report they strongly support their choice of candidate.
 66% of Trump’s backers compared with 56% of Cruz’s supporters and 40% of those for Kasich say they are firmly committed to their candidate selection.

 When it comes to the second choice of likely Republican primary voters with a candidate preference, 39% select Kasich followed by Cruz, 31%, and Trump, 18%.

 Last week, Cruz and Kasich announced they would team up to defeat Donald Trump in Indiana.
 However, 63% of likely Republican primary voters say the alliance is not a factor in deciding their vote, including 63% of Trump’s supporters, 66% of Cruz’s backers, and 53% of likely GOP voters for Kasich.
 37% say it is a factor, including 22% who say it is a major factor and 15% who report it is a minor factor.